 1. It Can Spike Your Cholesterol Levels

-The number one culprit for high cholesterol levels is saturated fat, and just 1 cup of Bulletproof coffee contains a boatload of it.
+The number one culprit for high cholesterol levels is saturated fat, and that's what you'll get from Bulletproof coffee.

-The American Heart Association recommends that no more than 5 to 6 percent of our daily calories come from saturated fat.
+The American Heart Association recommends no more than 5 to 6 percent of our daily calories come from saturated fat.
 On a 2,000 calorie-per-day diet, that translates to a goal of just 13 grams of saturated fat daily.
-For reference, 1 cup of Bulletproof coffee serves up 21 grams of saturated fat — that's more than 1.5 times our recommended allotment for the entire day.
+For reference, 1 cup of Bulletproof coffee serves up 21 grams of saturated fat (depending on your recipe) — that's more than 1.5 times our recommended allotment for the entire day.

 2. It Doesn't Compete With a Balanced Breakfast

-By replacing a balanced breakfast with a cup of caffeine that's full of liquid calories, we miss out on a key opportunity to incorporate lean protein, quality carbohydrates and phytonutrients from fruits and vegetables in our diets.
+By replacing a balanced breakfast with a cup of caffeine, we miss out on a key opportunity to incorporate lean protein, quality carbohydrates and nutrients from fruits and vegetables in our diets.

 On the flip side, having this high-calorie drink in addition to your usual balanced breakfast can also pose problems.